LiamMartens/xTend/docs/0.9.x/07-controllers.md

 *Notice as said in the models section you don't have to extend the blueprint, though with controllers you'll have to implement something in the lines of the `BaseDataExtension` to support passing data to your controller from the router*

+*Notice a BaseController derived controller has 3 protected members by default.
+The `$_app`, the `$_models` and the `$_model`.
+The models member contains all loaded models by their registered name and the model member contains the first model*

 ###Creating a respond controller
 You can also create a `BaseRespondController` using the `new:respondcontroller` method or by manually extending the `BaseRespondController`.
 This adds a `protected respond` method.
 The method accepts a maximum of 3 parameters being a success boolean, a status code or name and additional data.
 The `respond` method will return an array and set the content type to JSON.
 When you return the array yourself the controller handler will automatically `echo` it as JSON.